trapgar/unreal-thirdpersonshooter/README.md

 - figure out how to attach components at runtime based on Game Mode or something...
     - AbilitySystemComponent w/ default ability set for the character
 - add a silhouette to the gunrange for testing
-- spawn decals on bullet impact
+- spawn decals & sparks on bullet impact
-- test that `GA_Weapon_Fire` works with spread shots...

 ## Developer Notes
 - Lyra uses `FFastArraySerializer` in `LyraEquipmentManagerComponent.h` and the linker breaks when I try to import the header file